Deadheading your flowers and harvesting bouquets will ensure better blooms throughout the season.

 The more you cut, the more will grow.
 This is true for nearly every kind of flower and is especially true for annuals.

-In the Vermont climate, come September I will let some seed form on certain plants such as cilantro, arugula, calendula, chamomile, cosmos, dill, feverfew, and other self-sowing annuals that will easily reseed themselves for next year’s garden.
+In the Vermont climate, come September we will let some seed form on certain self-sowing annuals such as cilantro, arugula, calendula, chamomile, cosmos, dill, feverfew, which will easily reseed themselves for next year’s garden.

 To deadhead, simply remove the spent flower bud.
 If that leaves an unsightly stem without the promise of more buds to come, cut the stem down to where the next leaf is growing.
-Usually, a new leaf set, will appear on either side of the cut stem at the joint of leaf and stem.
+Usually, a new leaf set will appear on either side of the cut stem at the joint of leaf and stem.

 To keep more blooms coming throughout the fall, cut lots of bouquets all summer long.
 Leave enough flowers to provide color and pleasure, but keep the future in mind.
 Be sure to cut your stems clean right next to where a leaf comes out of the stem, or down to the next flower bud.
 Cutting in this manner will stimulate new growth.

 To cut a plant back, clip the flowers that still look good and put them in a vase and then cut back the remaining growth to a few inches above the ground.
-Soon a new mound of fresh green will appear, usually followed by another round of blooms.
+Soon, a new mound of fresh green will appear, usually followed by another round of blooms.
 This is especially true for common garden perennials like columbine, cranes bill, comfrey, dianthus, Ladies mantle, yarrow, and perennial herbs like chives, marjoram, mint, oregano, sage and thyme.